AlexanderArcari/AlexanderArcari/README.md

 Fun Fact: I am bilingual in Spanish and have traveled to Argentina, Spain, Mexico, Portugal, and Italy.
 I love to travel and my next desination is Puerto Rico.

+You can also find me on LinkedIn: www.linkedin.com/in/alexander-arcari

 <!--
 **AlexanderArcari/AlexanderArcari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.